 If your partner is breastfeeding, leaving your baby – especially in the newborn stage – can be tricky for both of you.

-You and your partner might have different comfort levels about leaving your baby and ‘trusting’ other people as babysitters.
-For your partner, leaving the baby for an hour might be a big step.
+You and your partner might have different comfort levels about leaving your baby and trusting other people as babysitters.
+For you or your partner, leaving the baby for an hour might be a big step.
 So you could take it in small steps – maybe suggest a walk around the block or a quick coffee to start with, and build up to a longer outing.
 It helps to be patient with each other as you work things out.